Commands

 gloo.Run(echo.Echo("hello", "world"), sink)

-exec map
+exec subprocess

 Forks an external command with the given arguments, wiring stdin/stdout/stderr to the pipeline.